reox/parosol_example/README.md

 Prequisites on Debian
 ====================
-Install the following packages
+For inspecting the data, these packages are suggested:

-    libopenmpi-dev hdf5-tools openmpi-bin
+    paraview

-For inspecting the data, these packages are required:
+    hdf-compass | hdfview

-    paraview hdf-compass | hdfview
+To use the `Makefile` you need `hdf5-tools` as well as the ParOSol package installed.

 Building ParOSol
 ================